Joejiong/joelang/README.md

  - nodes: compiler basically is consisted of tree of nodes.
  - values: a collection of different values types, float|int, variable

- # tranditional text book topics that covered
+ # Tranditional text book topics that covered

  - Nested procedures and functions
  - Procedure and function calls